nndd91/twitclone/README.md

 1. Register a heroku account and request access to production app
 2. Install [heroku toolbelt](https://toolbelt.heroku.com/) which is a CLI tool for creating and managing Heroku apps
 3. Setup Heroku remote
+4. You may visit this project at https://twitcloneac.herokuapp.com

 ```bash
 # Setup heroku remote for production